ebongso/Experiment/README.md

 7. Clicking each preview image opens up the stream in a new tab.
 8. Display the search results using a list view
 9. The page number resets to 1 when a new query is searched or the "Items per page" is changed.
-10. Do not allow search with no query.
+10. Do not allow search with no query or query with script tag.

 #### Known issues on the Search Stream endpoint:

 1. Inconsistent search results returned.
 Sometimes the streams in the search results are fewer than the "limit" returned by the endpoint.
+(No workaround.
+There are issues reported, but no resolution: [https://discuss.dev.twitch.tv/t/is-the-search-streams-part-of-the-api-broken/2385].)
 2. Sometimes the service is down and returns the "(503) Service Unavailable" error message.
+(No workaround.
+Have to try later.)
 3. Sometimes searching for any query returns 0 result.
 A bug was reported: [https://github.com/justintv/Twitch-API/issues/495].
+(No workaround.
+Have to report as a bug, so the TWITCH.TV support can restart the service.)

 #### Potential enhancements: